top of page

 ''We have to have horses that are precocious and look like they are going to make two year-olds and we have to have them up and going early and we have to have them educated in as quick time as possible," Julien said.

-"The initial preparation here is usually four weeks and then the horses go out for a four to six week break before another four weeks education with me."
+"The initial preparation here is usually four to six weeks and then the horses go out for a month and then do another four weeks with me."

-With their breaking in process completed, their next step is often to the stables of their trainer where they will spend some time and be assessed.
+With their breaking in process completed, their next steps often to the stables of their trainer where they will spend some time and be assessed.

 The trainer will discuss with Julien whether they think the newly broken in horse will be precocious and whether it will take time.
 They are all individuals.